Archive Data

 Archiving data is a very tedious process.
 A lot of factors like directory/file sizes, number of files in a single directory, etc. play a critical role in determining how efficiently data can be archived.
 Here are some best practices to facilitate an efficient archive process:

-• Given the following path with the number of objects at each level, it's very important to determine where to compress folders: /root_dir(1,000,000 - 10 GB)/
+Given the folder path as shown above with the number of objects and size at each folder level, it's essential to determine where to compress folders.